Simple Imputation Rules for Prediction with Missing Data: Contrasting Theoretical Guarantees with Empirical Performance: Discussion

-\begin{theorem} Consider two missingness mechanisms $M_1$ and $M'_1$ leading to the same proportion of missing entries $\mathbb{P}(M_1=1)=\mathbb{P}(M'_1=1)=p$.
+\paragraph{Relevance of the MAR assumption} A striking feature of the theoretical consistency guarantee for impute-then-regress pipelines (Theorem~\ref{thm:impute.discrete}) is the absence of the MAR assumption \citep[the same observation holds for theorem 3.1 in][]{le2021sa}.
+Empirically, however, we observe that the relative performance of \texttt{mice} vs. mean imputation on synthetic data depends strongly on the missingness mechanisms.
+Thus, one might wonder what the true role of the missingness mechanism is.
+Given a generative model for $(\bm{X},Y)$, the missingness mechanisms impact the shape and regularity of the function $\mathbb{E}[Y | \bm{o}(\bm{X},\bm{M}), \bm{M}]$, hence its learnability.
+Since Theorem~\ref{thm:impute.discrete} considers a universally consistent predictive model, we can always guarantee consistency with infinite data.
+For a finite amount of data, however, the shape and regularity of the function---and so, indirectly, the missingness mechanism---will impact the performance of a method.
+Based on this observation, one might wonder whether alternative assumptions would be more relevant to study and develop methods for prediction with missing data.

+In particular, influenced by the insights from inference, practitioners tend to consider MAR as a favorable situation compared with NMAR.
+Indeed, textbooks in the field, such as \citet[chapter 9.6]{friedman2001elements} or \citet[chapter 3.4]{kuhn2013applied}, tend to present MAR favorably.
+However, one should emphasize that, as far as prediction is concerned, NMAR can be a blessing and not a curse, because missingness can sometimes be used as a powerful predictor of the outcome of interest (i.e., predictive missingness).
+We formalize this observation in the setting of Theorem~\ref{thm:impute.discrete} (proof in Appendix \ref{sec:proof.nmar}): \begin{theorem} Consider two missingness mechanisms $M_1$ and $M'_1$ leading to the same proportion of missing entries $\mathbb{P}(M_1=1)=\mathbb{P}(M'_1=1)=p$.
 Further assume that, conditioned on $\bm{X}_{2:d}$, $M'_1$ is independent of $Y$ and $X_1$ (MAR).
 Then the optimal prediction rule achieves a lower prediction error under $M_1$ than under $M'_1$ if and only if the following condition holds:

-where $\psi_i(A, B) = \CE{\left(\CE{Y}{A}-\CE{Y}{B,M_1}\right)^2}{M_1=i}\ge 0$. \end{theorem}
+where \end{theorem}

-We discuss the condition in Theorem~\ref{thm:nmar} at greater length in Appendix~\ref{sec:proof.nmar}, and illustrate it with the following two examples: